falco442/JoomlaCake/README.md

 ## Login

-The login is already provided, as the user->index function.
+The login function (and view) is already provided, as the user->index function.
 You can execute your login either from your Joomla site (and after visite `http://your-joomla-site/your-cake-dir`) or from your CakePHP application.
 Both method work.

 ## Programming